HINTS!

 a.
 Please do not store your electronics item in your garage if you can avoid it, if you also have a gasoline or diesel powered car kept in the garage.
 The exhaust, especially upon initial start-up of the engine, contains chemicals that will eventually get into the various switches, contacts, etc., in your electronics, and cause a type of (difficult to remove and deal with) tarnishing...and thus INTERMITTENTS & STATIC in use of controls and switches, ETC.

 b.
 DO NOT use WD40 in your controls and switches.
-WD40 tends to harden over time AND has a bad effect on plastic-body switches, ...ETC.
+Over time, WD40 tends to have a bad effect on the internal parts of most switches.

 c.
-For quite-long stored items, DO NOT plug in and turn on your AC powered items to fully powered with line voltage, without FIRST raising the voltage from near zero, slowly, over some hours, to the normal 115 (or 117 or 120) volts.
-There are parts such as electrolytic capacitors that do not appreciate having a sudden blast of voltage on them, after not having any voltage for a long time.
-A Long Time can mean a few months or more.
+For AC powered items that have been stored for more than a FEW months, DO NOT plug in and turn on such items without FIRST raising the voltage from near zero, slowly, over some hours, to the normal 115 (or 117 or 120) volts.
+There are parts such as electrolytic capacitors that do not appreciate having a sudden blast of voltage on them.
 These electrolytic capacitors can short-circuit, and the larger ones are $$$....and may be difficult to find, if at all.
-My shop uses a Variac or similar to enable the proper powering-up, for long-stored items.
-Yes, I do it over many hours, usually overnight, raising the voltage a bit at a time.
+My shop uses a Variac (or similar) to enable the proper powering-up, for long-stored items.
+I do it over many hours, usually overnight, raising the voltage a bit at a time.
 UNfortunately, most home-theatre receivers, and certain others, can not be easily dealt with to reform capacitors, because the section that allows use of remote controls needs to be bypassed first, and figuring that out is sometimes QUITE time-consuming.

 d.
 If you intend to remove vacuum tubes yourself, for whatever purpose, be gentle, do not crack/break the locating pin on many power or rectifier tube bases.
 It's not a catastrophe, but you must re-install the tube very carefully to avoid wrong tube pins in the sockets positioning.